 \textbf{(a) The honest mining pool}

-We assume that the main chain by the honest mining pool is pegged on the blockchain.
-In this case, the honest mining process is still a pyramid Markov process $\mathbf{Q}_{\text{H}}$ with an absorbing state $\left( 0,0\right) $, whose state transition relation is depicted in Figure 6.
+Now, we compute the expected number of generating the main chains by the honest mining pool.
+It is key to compute the first passage time that the honest mining process enters the absorbing state $\Delta$ for the first time.
+Clearly, the honest mining process is a continuous-time Markov process whose state transition relation of such a process is depicted in Figure 6.